All Episodes

 Clarifies that a person born in the U.S. to an alien mother who is not a lawful resident is not a U.S. citizen.

-This will eliminate incentive for pregnant alien women to enter the U.S. illegally, often at risk to mother and child for the purpose of acquiring citizenship for the child and accompanying federal financial benefits.
+This will eliminate incentive for pregnant alien women to enter the U.S. illegally, often at risk to mother and child, for the purpose of acquiring citizenship for the child and accompanying federal financial benefits.

-So back in 1993, uh in Clinton's first year, and the Democrats feel in their oats.
+So back in 1993, in Clinton's first year, and the Democrats feeling their oats, I mean, you've got to remember what the context of the times was.

 The Democrats were excited as they could be.